-20.20 The identity of the investment manager that has direct contact with the firm, or which instructs the firm on behalf of the unregulated fund must be verified, in accordance with the guidance relevant to their entity type, set out in Part I, Chapter 5.
+20.21 The identity of the investment manager that has direct contact with the firm, or which instructs the firm on behalf of the unregulated fund must be verified, in accordance with the guidance relevant to their entity type, set out in Part I, Chapter 5.
+Where simplified due diligence can be applied to the investment manager (see Part I, Chapter 5, section 5.4) there is no duty to identify the underlying customer (i.e., the fund or its relevant investors) although, as discussed above, under its risk-based assessment a firm may consider it appropriate to identify other parties involved.